icaroccaetano/Forca/README.md

 ![image](https://github.com/icaroccaetano/Forca/assets/84483036/bb20aa66-6819-48d8-8bec-2d056211a2fb)

 # About
-Uses a .csv file to save the words to be used by the program.
-The archive is inside the Forca.Dominio paste.
+It uses a .csv file to save the words used by the program.
+The file is inside the Forca.Dominio paste.